-Are there any Requirements in Relation to the Holding of Equity in Exploration and Mining Projects by Indigenous Peoples?
+Are there any Requirements in Relation to the Holding of Equity in Exploration and Mining Projects by Indigenous Peoples

 The Government is to be awarded for free 10% of the equity of the resource company that will have to operate the exploitation.

-The Government can also negotiate for him and/or the private national sector an additional 25% equity interest.
+The Government can also negotiate with the private investor another percentage of equity.

-Are there any Special Rules or Restrictions Applicable to Foreign Applicants?
+Are there any Special Rules or Restrictions Applicable to Foreign Applicants